SEC566: Implementing and Auditing Security Frameworks and Controls

 • Overview

-During Section 3 , the course will cover the defensive domains of configuration management, system and software integrity, vulnerability management, and physical protection.
+During Section 3 , the course will cover the defensive domains of configuration management, email and web browser integrity, vulnerability management, and audit and accountability.
 Specifically, students will learn the following defensive domains:

 Continuous Vulnerability Management